Recently, one of our writers did a 2,500 words assignment that includes PESTEL analysis (or PESTLE analysis) for a customer.

 Remember that even social stigmas must be supported by evidence.

-PESTEL analysis is not difficult.
-But it requires a lot of effort and time to find the relevant trends that affect the industry/company.
+PESTEL analysis is not difficult if you know what you are doing.
+It requires a lot of effort and time to find the relevant trends that affect the industry/company.
 This is especially difficult if you are researching a foreign country that you have little or no knowledge on, such as Nigeria or Kazakhstan.

 Nonetheless, with perseverance and the information presented in this blog post, you should be able to get it done with quality.